 When you model the chamfer without specifying your edge breaks, it’s possible for the tech to select the wrong edge break when presented with multiple options.

 For Heatsinks, Go Wide

 Heatsinks are usually no problem, but you can reduce lead times and costs for these parts if you keep a few design priorities in mind.
 If possible, avoid tall fins spaced very closely together.
-This kind of heatsink design adds a lot of cutting time and forces us to use a tool with a tiny diameter on multiple finishing passes to get the right surface finish.
-Avoiding a rounded top corner on the fins can also save multiple finishing passes.
+This kind of heatsink design adds a lot of cutting time and forces us to use a tool with a tiny diameter on multiple finishing passes to get the right surface finish on the CNC machine.
+Avoiding a rounded top corner on the fins can also save multiple finishing passes of the tool.

 The best time and cost saving practices for heatsink designs are making fins as short as possible, providing space between the fins and avoiding rounded top corners.

 Avoiding gasket overflow is key to preventing problems with circuitry and avoiding longer lead and inspection times.
 If your housing's wall thickness or the width of the dispensed gasket don't match up, the fluid being dispensed can spill over the thin wall into the cavity, potentially causing shorting issues with whatever you are trying to shield.

 When possible, a wider wall is better than a thin wall, so try to design your housing with your gasket widths squarely in mind.
 The minimum recommended wall thickness for metal is 0.8mm and 1.5mm for plastics.
 Aim for consistent wall thickness to make it easier to dispense the gasket in the center and across the entire wall.

 Compression Stops Over Grooves to Control FIP Gasket Height

 We see a lot of form-in-place (FIP) designs come through with a gasket intended to be dispensed within a groove.
 This creates a number of potential issues.